Forecast Public Art activates, inspires, and advocates for public art that advances justice, health, and human dignity.

 ELIGIBILITY

-Selected artists should have:
+Selected artists should:

 - Communicating in a timely manager via email or telephone